 At the best of times, travelling from Wallasey to the Church of St Stephen and St Mawnon, Cornwall would be a challenge, and clearly this was not the best of times.
 There are further references to "Stilboestrol stopped" and "wound healed" and "Mr Wells at Cottage Hospital examination made and "very satisfactory".
 Carry on for 6 weeks" Dum's references to his health seem made in much the same way as he notes the weather; merely as stated facts of passing interest but not requiring any histrionics.
 His health never features in his Christmas summaries save on one occasion, that of 1944 when he stoically observed "Have now lost my job being unable to work and it seems clear my complaint is incurable - for although much better in many ways still a long way from being right.
 Now on old age pension..." etc. He makes no further mention of his health in the remaining two years of his diary.

-They moved to 10 Shellston Drive, Wollaton Park, Nottingham in January 1951 but this is not recorded by Dum as he stopped making notes in 1946.
+They moved to 10 Shellston Drive, Wollaton Park, Nottingham in January 1951 but this is not recorded by Dum as he seems to have stopped making notes around 1946.
 Then they moved in with ‘us’ at Longwaters, Dorney some time around 1952 when I was about six.
 I have only the vaguest recollection of Dum prior to that.
 In the meantime he had also, seemingly to his chagrin, had to take to using spectacles.
 For a seaman this was terrible; there was nothing more vital than perfect eye sight, without proof of which you could not command a vessel.
-I have his carefully preserved "Examination as to Form Vision, Colour Vision, and Colour Ignorance" dated 23 November 1895 certifying that he had passed in all three.
+I have his carefully preserved "Examination as to Form Vision, Colour Vision, and Colour Ignorance" dated 23 November 1895 certifying that he had passed in all three, which was more than I managed some seventy years later.
 It also recorded; height 5.7; complexion fair; hair light; eyes blue; scar on nose which his Certificate of Continuous Discharge had failed to record and for which I search in vain in photographs of him.
 In October 1942 he ruefully noted the need for "Distance glasses from today" and as if that did not take the [sea] biscuit, on 24 December "New reading glasses."
 At Longwaters I remember him wearing a green ‘tellers’ eye shade as he paced the quarter deck [rear lawn] to and fro, and had a white stick.
 If he didn't go totally blind he must have been nearly so; on one notable occasion, he was about to eat his Christmas pudding while it was still in flagrante until Peg, with a shriek, stopped him.

 Dum died on 6th February 1955 in Maidenhead Hospital and his ashes were scattered in Reading cemetery.
 I do not have a copy of his will - or at least not a properly executed one.
 But for all intents and purposes the one he made a note of in one of his commonplace books would have served.